What is recurring payment ?

 The costs

 A major difference between these two payment methods is their cost.
-For SEPA direct debits, the merchant must pay a variable service fee (often % variable fee + fixed fee / per transaction).
+For SEPA direct debit and using a payment service provider, the merchant will have to pay variable service fees depending on the amount of the transaction.
 If you use a bank, you will have to pay a fixed fee.
 It should also be noted that additional charges of up to 20 euros may be added in the event of a disputed direct debit.
 Direct debit attempts are not to be taken lightly.

-The cost can be significantly higher for direct debit.
-In addition to PSP service fees, card transactions are subject tocardscheme fees.
-These fees vary according to the type of card: they are particularly high for “corporate” or non-domestic cards (outside the French CB network).
+The cost may be significantly higher for bank card debit.
+In addition to PSP service fees, card transactions are subject tocard scheme fees.
+These fees vary depending on the type of card: they are particularly high for “business” or non-domestic cards (outside the French CB network).

 Customer complaints

-The risk of dispute is a major issue when choosing a recurring payment method.
+This is a major issue in choosing your recurring payment method.
 With SEPA direct debits, the payer can dispute and be reimbursed instantly within 8 weeks, for commercial reasons, and within 13 months for “unauthorized transactions”, i.e. invalid or without a mandate.
-In the case of a product sale, for example, SEPA direct debits are very risky for merchants.

-With direct debit by bank card, 3D-S avoids disputes over “transactions not authorized by the cardholder”, as it is strongly authenticated at the time of payment.
-Possible disputes can only be of commercial origin, if the service has not been rendered or the product not delivered.
-However, the merchant has the option of defending himself and providing his customer’s bank with proof of delivery or use of his service in order to refute the dispute.
+With a bank card charge, the 3D-S protocol avoids cases of disputes for “transaction not authorized by the cardholder” because the cardholder has authenticated themselves strongly during the first payment.
+Possible disputes can only be of commercial origin, in the case where the service has not been rendered or the product has not been delivered.
+The merchant, however, has the possibility of defending himself and providing proof of delivery or use of his service, in order to refute the dispute.